-- o install the software on every computer containing data that needs to be backed up, - set up a backup schedule, and - o identify the files and folders to be copied.
+- Onsite Backup - o copy data to a second hard drive, either manually or at specified intervals. - Remote Backup- cloud based backup server - o install the software on every computer containing data that needs to be backed up, - o set up a backup schedule, and - o identify the files and folders to be copied.